 Presenter: Richard Cheng, MD, PhD .
-Abstract: This presentation focuses on the role of vitamin C in the treatment and prevention of COVID-19.
+NIH Webinar (04.08.2020) – This presentation focuses on the role of vitamin C in the treatment and prevention of COVID-19.
 Current research and preliminary results from clinical trials and practical applications are discussed.
-Dr. Richard Cheng, MD, PhD, has played an integral role in the development of treatment guidelines currently being used in critical care settings in China. .
-This resource is intended for health care professionals.
+Dr. Richard Cheng, MD, PhD, has played an integral role in the development of treatment guidelines currently being used in critical care settings in China.

 Presenter: Paul S. Anderson, NMD .
-Abstract: This presentation focuses on the role of ascorbate (vitamin C) in the treatment of COVID-19 and its potentially fatal sequela.
+ISOM Webinar (03.19.2020) – This presentation focuses on the role of ascorbate (vitamin C) in the treatment of COVID-19 and its potentially fatal sequela.
 Pharmacokinetics, safety, and the current scientific literature are reviewed.
-Clinical applications of oral and intravenous vitamin C are discussed in the context of viral illness. .
-This resource is intended for health care professionals.
+Clinical applications of oral and intravenous vitamin C are discussed in the context of viral illness.

-06.02.2019 – 48th Annual International Orthomolecular Medicine Today Conference – Vancouver, Canada .
-AN ORTHOMOLECULAR APPROACH TO PREVENTING AND TREATING INFLUENZA .
+An Orthomolecular Approach to Preventing and Treating Influenza .
 Presenter: Aileen Burford-Mason, PhD .
-Abstract: Immune function is controlled through nutrient-dependent metabolic pathways and the presence of multiple nutrients that are essential to these pathways is a prerequisite to mounting an effective antiviral defence.
-On average, 5-20% of North Americans succumb to influenza annually, involving 30 million doctor visits and 200,000 hospitalizations.
-Although vaccination reduces incidence, it does not offer total protection, and efficacy varies from a low of 10% (2004-5) to a high of 60% (2010-11).
+48th Orthomolecular Medicine Today Conference (06.02.2019) – Immune function is controlled through nutrient-dependent metabolic pathways and the presence of multiple nutrients that are essential to these pathways is a prerequisite to mounting an effective antiviral defence.
+Although vaccination may reduce incidence, it does not offer total protection, and efficacy varies from a low of 10% (2004-5) to a high of 60% (2010-11).
 Evidence suggests that correcting common shortfalls of vitamins, minerals and other nutrients can enhance immune responses to infection and complement current public health approaches to mitigate the incidence and severity of seasonal influenza.

-04.02.2020 – RxISK.org .
-MEDICATIONS COMPROMISING COVID INFECTIONS .
+Medications Compromising COVID Infections.
 Author: Joan-Ramon Laporte, MD .
-Consumption of various commonly used medicines can increase the risk of pneumonia or pneumonitis by depressing immunity and other protective mechanisms (e.g., immunosuppressive agents, antipsychotic agents, some opioid analgesics, proton pump inhibitors), by causing sedation, which may increase the risk of aspiration, by depressing pulmonary ventilation and favouring the occurrence of atelectasis (e.g., opioid analgesics, anticholinergic drugs, psychotropic agents), or by a combination of these mechanisms. .
+RxISK.org (04.02.2020) – Consumption of various commonly used medicines can increase the risk of pneumonia or pneumonitis by depressing immunity and other protective mechanisms (e.g., immunosuppressive agents, antipsychotic agents, some opioid analgesics, proton pump inhibitors), by causing sedation, which may increase the risk of aspiration, by depressing pulmonary ventilation and favouring the occurrence of atelectasis (e.g., opioid analgesics, anticholinergic drugs, psychotropic agents), or by a combination of these mechanisms. .
 Translation link: Español

 .
 DISCLAIMER OF INFORMATION & CONTENT